NyteshadeXT/PF2e-Vault/8) Adventures/6B - The Radiant Morn (D183).md

 ## Tactics
 Theran uses only charnel frenzy to attack until he is forced to reveal his hidden nature by taking damage (his aura is always in effect).
 Once his subterfuge is stripped away, he uses all of his attacks to full effect; charnel lash is especially useful for pulling characters into the sludge.

-Theran expects his cultists to die for him, and they probably will, but he has no such intention for himself.
+Theran expects the other Otyugh to die for him, and they probably will, but he has no such intention for himself.
 When it becomes apparent that the battle is lost, Theran will do his best to escape, either by rushing down the hideous stream or even squeezing himself up the filth-spewing pipe in the statue.
 Abandoning his followers to certain doom in order to save his oozing hide is a price he’s willing to pay.

-The orcs may be nearly as surprised by Theran’s transformation as the player characters are, but they don’t pause in their attacks.
+The cultists may be nearly as surprised by Theran’s transformation as the player characters are, but they don’t pause in their attacks.
 They push characters into the sludge or within range of the otyughs whenever possible.
 Each bolt of lightning fills the cavern with the odor of singed muck, and each whirlwind swirls tiny droplets of stinking liquid into the already foul air.
 These things have no particular effect, but be sure to emphasize how nauseating this encounter is.

+The Nabasu are here to feed on souls.
+They'll support Theran because he has provided them with a steady diet, but are ultimately here to eat.

 The otyughs lurk in the stream of slime with their squishy bodies flattened beneath the surface.
 When a target comes within range, they burst from hiding and spend the rest of the encounter trying to drag tasty morsels into the sludge.